We may earn commissions on purchases. (Info)

 On Android, you can circumvent the connection for apps but not websites.
 Unfortunately, split tunneling does not exist in any form on macOS, iOS, or Linux platforms.

-It’s important to remember that split tunneling bypasses the VPN’s protection, leaving parts of your connection visible to any onlookers and potentially vulnerable.
+It’s essential to remember that split tunneling bypasses the VPN’s protection, leaving parts of your connection visible to any onlookers and potentially making your connection vulnerable.

 Data Leaks

-I ran CyberGhost through an online tool to see if users are vulnerable to data leaks, representing critical privacy threats.
-I picked eight servers at random, with locations including the US, the UK, Germany, Canada, Japan, and South Africa.
+I ran CyberGhost through an online tool to see if users are vulnerable to data leaks, which represents critical privacy threats.
+I selected eight servers at random, with locations spanning the US, UK, Germany, Canada, Japan, and South Africa.

 According to my test results, all CyberGhost apps are free from IP, WebRTC, and DNS leaks.
 You can be sure CyberGhost will keep your IP address and DNS requests hidden and private.